huggingface/blog/mms_adapters.md

      'sampling_rate': 16000}

 This seemed to have worked!
-Let's listen to a couple of audio files to better understand the dataset and verify that the audio was correctly loaded.
-It looks like the data is now correctly loaded and resampled.

 Let's do a final check that the data is correctly prepared, by printing the shape of the speech input, its transcription, and the corresponding sampling rate.

 ```python
 rand_int = random.randint(0, len(common_voice_train)-1)